Ariel Wayz: Career

 In 2022, she released the song 10 Days with an associated music video.
 The video was directed by Frery Nkotanyi, produced by Kenny Pro, mixed and mastered by Davydenko and 3D Records, and features Donia Sbika.

+In 2023, Wayz was nominated in the Best Artist - Rwanda category at Trace Awards.

 Personal life

 Ariel Wayz has dated musical artist Juno Kizigenza.